stuij/gba-serial-adventures/README.md

 - see how this setup holds under max load
 - add oscilloscope pics
 - investigate why the computer-side doesn't respect SD being high
-- add write-complete and error handling in the UART interrupt routine
 - a receive ring buffer
 - set a read timeout
 - an alternate transfer mode with header info containing error checking and nr